microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 1. **Initialize a Terraform Remote Workspace**

-    * Navigate to the az-walkthrough directory (i.e. ./infra/templates/az-function-walkthrough) and execute the following commands to set up your remote Terraform workspace.
+    * Navigate to the az-walkthrough-cit directory (i.e. ./infra/templates/az-walkthrough-cit) and execute the following commands to set up your remote Terraform workspace.

     ```bash
     # This command initializes any modules referenced in your CIT.
 If new module references are added to your CIT or a module definition changes, rerun this command.